meshula/LabMidi/README.md

     A song is a collection of tracks, which are a list of MIDI events.
 A song can be parsed from a Standard MIDI file, or from a base64 encoded Standard MIDI file with an appropriate header.
 MML (Music Macro Language) data may also be parsed, passed in as either an MML string, or a file path.
+The version parsed is a restricted form of Modern MML, and not nearly as sophisticated as what mml2mid can currently process.

     class MidiSongPlayer
     Can play a single MidiSong.
 The class is initialized with a pointer